-The Broken Spoke may have gotten some national attention from the new season of “Queer Eye,” but it’s not the only spot for country dancing in Austin.
+The Broken Spoke may have gotten some national attention from the Netflix series “Queer Eye,” but it’s not the only spot for country dancing in Austin.
 In fact, some may argue that other spots on this list are even better!

 Here are the best places for country dancing in Austin!